Meriem-Bounaas/TickThings/README.md

 # About the Project:
- todo list application: it helps you to manage your personal and professional productivity.
+ todo list application: it helps you to manage your personal and professional productivity tasks.

  [Live Demo](https://todo-list-psi-ten.vercel.app/)
  <img src="./src/media/app.png">